|

 management.

-Currently in the health system there is little knowledge of the rules
+the health system there is little knowledge of the rules of engagement that

-can see, in health at present we have just a few financial-based necessary conditions;
+see, in health at present we have just a few financial-based necessary

 know how to evaluate the role of the constraints in this system yet – or that